 The audio review copy upload process is very similar to the DRC upload process that you’re used to.
 Here’s how:

 For your audio upload, you’ll need to create a zip file, preferably with each chapter broken out as separate files within.
 This way, Edelweiss users will be given the option to download each individual chapter or the entire zip file.
 That zip file needs to be named with the same ISBN you’re using for your DRC file.
+To be clear, you’ll upload both the DRC and the audio review copy with the same file name / ISBN.

 See detailed instructions here on how to upload a DRC.